clarametto/PHOTOGRAPHY/README.md

 ## Description
 This is a website about my biography,photos and my favorite music band.
 ## Design
-See the design on figma [live](https://www.figma.com/file/gK3BaDvzs9uHJtuFsFRLWH/Untitled?node-id=0%3A1)
+See the design on  [figma](https://www.figma.com/file/gK3BaDvzs9uHJtuFsFRLWH/Untitled?node-id=0%3A1)
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal